KimJS0328/kimjs0328.github.io/README.md

 ### Sungkyunkwan University
 + Degree: Bachelor
 + Major: Computer Science and Engineering
-+ Course: Open Source Software Practice
++ Course: Open Source Software Practice, Software Engineering

 ## Achievements and Certifications
 > Records any awards, certifications, or honors you have received.